How To Transform An Old Bathroom For Just $4000

-You’ve got to love Aussie bathrooms from the 70’s & 80’s.
-With their way-out patterned wall & floor tiles, hallmark out there colour schemes & clinical white fixtures, there’s plenty of things to both love & loathe about them.
+You’ve gotta love Aussie bathrooms from the ’70s and ’80s.
+With their way-out-there patterned wall and floor tiles, hallmark out-there colour schemes and clinical white fixtures, there’s plenty of things to both love and loathe about them.

-With the average bathroom renovation cost currently hovering around the $20,000 mark, it’s a room that is trade labour intensive & fixtures heavy.
+With the average bathroom renovation cost currently hovering around the $20,000 mark, it’s a room that’s trade labour intensive and fixtures heavy.
 Whilst a new bathroom is always ideal, the costs to do so can be prohibitive for many.

 So where did I start?

-Firstly, I assessed what was good & bad about the room …
+Firstly, I assessed what was good and bad about the room.

-The shower & bath were in great condition so they could stay.
-No point ripping out something that is perfectly good …
+The shower and bath were in great condition so they could stay.
+No point ripping out something that’s perfectly good.

-My plumber removed the vanity & toilet to make way for some modern new alternatives …
+My plumber removed the vanity and toilet to make way for some modern, new alternatives.

-The shower, bath & vanity taps were removed however could have been kept if the budget had been tighter …
+The shower, bath and vanity taps were removed however could have been kept if the budget had been tighter.

-The old toilet roll holder & towel rail were removed …
+The old toilet roll holder and towel rail were removed.

 First up, the walls above the tiles got a fresh lick of crisp white paint.
 I used a cool, not warm white to help increase the sense of space within the room.

 The strip of mirrors on one wall was an unsightly addition.
-Instead of smashing these off, we simply glued moisture resistant planks of VJ panelling straight over the whole wall on that side of the room, then painting those in Taubmans “Diesel Engine” colour.
+Instead of smashing these off, we simply glued moisture-resistant planks of VJ panelling straight over the whole wall on that side of the room, then painted those in Taubmans ‘Diesel Engine’ colour.
 If I had removed the tiles, the waterproofing membrane would have been damaged, possibly tipping the bathroom to the point of needing to be gutted completely.

 With the bath in good structural shape, we installed a black tile trim around the front of the bath front then extended the same VJ panelling underneath for design cohesion.

-My plumber installed a new toilet & a beautiful oak vanity from Bunnings (Cibo Design $426.00).
+My plumber installed a new toilet and a beautiful oak vanity from Bunnings (Cibo Design $426).
 The timber tones soften the room against the backdrop of grey.
 The matching round mirror provides practical storage behind in the concealed cabinet which can be recessed in or out of your wall cavity.
 The circular shape of the mirror again, helps soften the room.

 Next up, it was time for a series of black fixtures to be installed to provide an element of contrast in the room.
-A black non heated towel ladder was added to the VJ panelled wall to visually break it up.
-It’s also more practical & by far more eye catching than a single chrome towel rail.
+A black, non-heated towel ladder was added to the VJ panelled wall to visually break it up.
+It’s also more practical and by far more eye-catching than a single chrome towel rail.
 A black toilet roll holder finishes off that wall.

-A family of black bath, shower & vanity taps were installed, all relatively cost-effective fixtures sourced from my local Bunnings store.
+A family of black bath, shower and vanity taps were installed, all relatively cost-effective fixtures sourced from my local Bunnings store.

-This bathroom, all up with materials, trade labour & styling included, rolled in at just under $4,000.
-What we do know is that it’s not a forever bathroom but it sure as hell beats the original 70’s number that was there previously.
+This bathroom, all up with materials, trade labour and styling included, rolled in at just under $4000.
+What we do know is it’s not a forever bathroom but it sure as hell beats the original ’70s number that was there previously.
 With a very happy tenant, it goes to show, anything is possible for even those on a budget.